 Understanding gaps in curriculum theory and practice

-I turned to mainstream philosophy in order to understand the gap between a child-centered curriculum theory and the knowledge-centered curriculum practice.
+I turned to mainstream philosophy in order to understand the gap between a child-centred curriculum theory and knowledge-centred curriculum practice.
 The American philosophical concepts of having, knowing and being; proposed more than 50 years ago; provided a useful gaze.
-The curriculum teaches children in school the having that the sum of the three angles of a triangle is 180 degrees, every sentence has a subject and a predicate and that the earth is at the center of the solar system.
-It never stops to being in the unique moment of the now, one that was never before where each ray of light travels just once.
+The curriculum teaches children in school the having that the sum of the three angles of a triangle is 180 degrees, every sentence has a subject and a predicate and that the earth is at the centre of the solar system.
+It never stops being in the unique moment of the now, one that was never before where each ray of light travels just once.
 Why must students and teachers always learn or teach?
 Why can’t they sometimes simply be?

 Featured Image Credits: Photo by Jessica Lewis on Unsplash

 ‘Being refers to experience, and human experience is in principle not describable’.